belle2/basf2/online_book/basf2/cs.rst

     have to include all the variables that were used in the BDT training.

 .. seealso:: The MVA package has much more different sides to it.
 You are welcome
-    to read more about it at :ref:`mva/doc/index-01-mva:mva` and also consult the literature listed at the end of that page.
+    to read more about it at :ref:`mva` and also consult the literature listed at the end of that page.